pippinbarr/cart253/topics/conditionals/introducing-conditionals.md

 - `if` - the special word that starts a conditional
 - `(...)` - parentheses that go around the *condition*
-- `freezingRain` - the condition itself, inside the parentheses, needs to be something that will be either `true` or `false`
+- `thereIsFreezingRain` - the condition itself, inside the parentheses, needs to be something that will be either `true` or `false` (right now this one is just made up)
 - `{ ... }` - curly brackets around the *consequence*
 - `stayAtHome()` - our consequence is to call the `stayAtHome()` function